New or inexperienced.

 Happy New Year!

-In 2014 I had a lot to be thankful for and I plan to continue this for the New Year.
+In 2014 I had a lot to be thankful for, and I plan to continue this for the New Year.
 These past few months back in the States have been one wild ride.

-When applying for jobs after graduation, it can sometimes feel discouraging, but the most important thing to remember is never give up.
+When applying for jobs after graduation, it can sometimes feel discouraging, but the most important thing to remember is never to give up.
 Before I began the long process of filling out applications, I took some time to write down my skills and achievements for my resume and cover letter.
 These two documents are the key to landing that interview.
 Tailoring your resume and cover letter to the position your “heart oh so desires” is a must!

 In all, I am enjoying my time out of school, but I would be lying if I said I didn't miss my friends and college life (minus the exams).
 I also live in a new area which I love, because I can plan new activities for the weekend, go for a run in different places, and try all types of food.